 The savings are best when Disney raises ticket prices, as wholesale sellers like Undercover Tourist are able to sell some of their old supply at the prices they were previously offering.

 Finally, Undercover Tourist also has tickets for special events, like Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party.
-We even purchased our ticket’s for this year’s Halloween party through them!
+We’ve even purchase Halloween party tickets through them!

 Undercover Tourist Often Has Great Hotel Prices